databrary/design/ridir-16/narrative.md

 Han Sloetjes, Lead Developer on ELAN, has agreed to serve on the technical advisory team and assist the project team to overcome hurdles involved in importing and exporting ELAN formatted files.
 ELAN is built in Java, like Datavyu, and the ELAN team has already consulted with the Databrary and Datavyu staff on challenges both tools face in importing and playing diverse video formats.
 Import/export tools currently exist for converting ELAN files to and from the CHAT format used in CHILDES, TalkBank, and HomeBank (see Project 2.3 below).
+ELAN coding data includes significantly more structure than Datavyu, including hierarchical and linked coding passes (called tiers), but we expect the basic coding information from ELAN files to be extractable, and simple versions to be exportable.
 Project staff will build on these existing links in developing ELAN import/export features for Databrary.

 ##### Project 2.3: Import and export CHAT files.